qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/style_library.rst

 For each marker symbol layer type, you can set some of the following properties:

-* :guilabel:`Color`, using all the capabilities of the :ref:`color-selector` widget
+* :guilabel:`Color`, using all the capabilities of the :ref:`color-selector`
+  widget;
 * :guilabel:`Size`
 * :guilabel:`Outline style`
 * :guilabel:`Outline width`
 * :guilabel:`Join Style`
 * :guilabel:`Rotation`
-* :guilabel:`Offset X,Y`: You can shift the symbol in the x- or y-direction.
+* :guilabel:`Offset X,Y`: You can shift the symbol in the x- or y-direction;
-* :guilabel:`Anchor point`
+* :guilabel:`Anchor point`.

-* a preview of predefined symbols to choose from
+In most of the marker symbols dialog, you also have a frame with previews of predefined symbols you can choose from.

 .. _vector_line_symbols: